saiourse93/filtering-pipeline/README.md

 In order to use the **IMSA on Nextflow** pipeline, the following `config.py` python script of IMSA has to be configured with program and database paths required by IMSA to run:
 ## `config.py`

-After changing the line, edit the following variables in the `config.py` python script.

 | Variable | Definition |
 | :----- | :----- |
 | `SRC_DIRECTORY` | Full path of the directory that contains the `imsa` directory. |